 Appeals Court Wire Act Ruling Shores Up Online Gaming

-Online gambling interests got extremely good news Wednesday when the U.S. Court of Appeals for the First Circuit upheld a District-level ruling that the Wire Act’s reach was limited to include wagering on sports events only.
+Online gambling interests got extremely good news on Wednesday when the U.S. Court of Appeals for the First Circuit upheld a District-level ruling that the Wire Act’s reach was limited to include wagering on sports events only.

 A New Hampshire federal district judge had already sided with the New Hampshire Lottery, which was challenging the DOJ.
 Wednesday’s federal appeals court decision cemented that previous ruling.